thesamuraiwho/100-days-of-code/r1-log.md

 ### R1D3

 Re-designing app to be two windows (one for setup, such as the API, and one to select collections and download).
 Having a bit of issues trying to get some of the code to play nicely so didn't get much working.
 Had a huge problem with accessing the repo with SSH keys and finally gave up and set my old account as a collaborator. ;)

+### R1D4

+Re-design the app again now with two user paths: initial setup and already setup.
+Working on pysimplegui to get it to start with a window to prompt for the api key when the the settings.json only has a blank key.
+Having issues with this, collections not being all requested, interaction between clicking a selection in the listbox to show details in a text element.